iasebsil83/Dreamlands/README.md

       There is only one exception : Setting a minus character '-' as key name significates that the line refers to a list element.

 - 10) If a list element is declared, every one of its brothers must be list elements as well (no alphanumerical key names allowed).
-      The parent become a list and every element will be stored in an ordered list respecting the declaration order.
+      The parent becomes a list and every element will be stored in an ordered list respecting the declaration order.

 - 11) Data can be only of these types :
   - 11.a) Booleans must be either true or false.